Whippendell Wood: Fauna

 The wood is home to a number of bird species, including great spotted, lesser spotted and green woodpeckers, tawny owls and sparrow hawks.
 Mammals found in the wood include bats, badgers, and deer.

 Present use

 The wood is open to the public, and there are several footpaths and orienteering routes through the wood.
 The wood is popular with dog walkers, and is also used as a shortcut to Cassiobury Park.
 Horses are not permitted into the wood, but a track for horse riders runs around the perimeter.

 Whippendell Wood has been used as a filming location for Star Wars; exterior shots for scenes set on the planet Naboo were filmed here for the 1999 prequel, The Phantom Menace.

+This was also a filming location for Return to Oz, being the site of Dorothy's old house and the ruins of the yellow brick road.

 Whippendell has also featured in television series such as Holby City and Silent Witness.

 Watford Borough Council own the wood, with their maintenance funded by income from filming and the Forestry Commission.